k-vyn/framer-ios-kit/README.md

 }
 </pre>
 ####Adding contents to a tab
-Creating a tab will give you access **tab.view**.
+Creating a tab will give you access to **tab.view**.
 In this case, you'll have `home.view`.
-If you set `home.view` as the superLayer, only when the home tab is active those layers will be shown.
+When the home tab is active only those layers inside of `home.view` will be shown.

 `discovery = new Layer superLayer:home.view`